All Episodes

 When you want something, you have to ask for it.

-Soda broadcast engineer went out and found it rather quickly.
+So the broadcast engineer went out and found it rather quickly.

 Since that time, I have heard it once.

-I made the mistake of assuming the broadcast engineer would uh understand that I wanted to be blown away by it for the rest of the show.
+I made the mistake of assuming the broadcast engineer would understand that I wanted to be blown away by it for the rest of the show.

 I've heard it once.

-So what I should have said was you can't assume, you can't assume people know what you mean simply by asking a question.
+So what I should have said was, you can't assume, you can't assume people know what you mean simply by asking a question.

-What I should have said, go out and find, shake it all over, but a guess who, and then play it a bunch of times before the show is over.
+So what I should have said, go out and find, shake it all over, but a guess who, and then play it a bunch of times before the show is over.

 There we go.